HPCE/hpce-2014-cw1/README.md

-HPCE 2014 - Coursework 1
+HPCE 2015 - Coursework 1
 ========================

-Due Jan 27th, 23:59, via [blackboard](https://bb.imperial.ac.uk) (the asssesments link is now visible in blackboard).
+Due Oct 26th, 22:00, via [blackboard](https://bb.imperial.ac.uk).

-The live version of this document can be found at: [HPCE/hpce-2014-cw1](https://github.com/HPCE/hpce-2014-cw1)
+The live version of this document can be found at: [HPCE/hpce-2015-cw1](https://github.com/HPCE/hpce-2015-cw1)

+The next three courseworks will be released on a week by week basis, with two weeks to do each:

+- CW2: Issued Oct 19th, due Nov 2nd
+- CW3: Issued Nov 26th, due Nov 9th
+- CW4: Issued Nov 2nd,  due Nov 16th

+The last two courseworks do not overlap, and deadlines are:
+- CW5: Issued Nov 16th, due Nov 30th
+- CW6: Issued Nov 30th, due Dec 11th

+The deadlines are designed to get out of the way of DoC exams in week 11, and other coursework-heavy end of term things.

 Getting started
 ----------------